xprvtt/SnakeGameJavaInterpretation/README.md

 # SnakeGameJavaInterpretation

-java interpretation of the initial project
+Java interpretation of the initial project.
+For the sake of interest